pullreports/pullreports-quick-start/SB.md

 The `ServletComponentScan` annotation tells Spring Boot to scan the `com.pullreports` package and automatically register the Pull Reports `ServletContextListener` and `Servlet` on Servlet Container start up.

-### `@Bean public EmbeddedServletContainerFactory servletContainer() {...}`
+## src/main/java/com/pullreports/qs/JndiTomcatEmbeddedServletContainerFactory

-The `servletContainer` method overrides the default `EmbeddedServletContainerFactory` Bean with a Tomcat container which instantiates a JNDI `javax.sql.DataSource` at `java:comp/env/jdbc/petstore-datasource`.
+The [JndiTomcatEmbeddedServletContainerFactory](spring-boot/src/main/java/com/pullreports/qs/JndiTomcatEmbeddedServletContainerFactory.java) class overrides the default `EmbeddedServletContainerFactory` Bean with a Tomcat container which instantiates a JNDI `javax.sql.DataSource` at `java:comp/env/jdbc/petstore-datasource`.
 This `DataSource` is referenced within [pullreports.properties](spring-boot/src/main/resources/pullreports.properties) as the default `DataSource` for Pull Reports.

-The `DataSource` connection pool properties are passed to the `EmbeddedServletContainerFactory` bean via the `@ConfigurationProperties(prefix="datasource")` annotation.
+The `DataSource` connection pool properties are passed to `JndiTomcatEmbeddedServletContainerFactory` bean via the `@ConfigurationProperties(prefix="datasource")` annotation.
 See [application.properties](spring-boot/src/main/resources/application.properties) for their values.

 ## src/main/resources/templates/ad-hoc-creator.ftl